mondeja/simple-icons-website-rs/CONTRIBUTING.md

 ### Rust crates

-- `app/`: Main package with the app entrypoint.
+- _app/_: Main package with the app entrypoint.
 It provides the logic where the top level components are composed.
-- `components/`: Components library.
+- _components/_: Components library.
 It provides the components used in the website.
-- `config/`: Application configuration.
+- _config/_: Application configuration.
-- `i18n/`: It provides the translations and i18n utilities used in the website.
+- _i18n/_: It provides the translations and i18n utilities used in the website.
-- `macros/`: It provides compile time macros used in the website.
+- _macros/_: It provides compile time macros used in the website.
 Used to generate the data provided by the simple-icons npm package.
-- `simple-icons/`: Simple Icons Rust library.
+- _simple-icons/_: Simple Icons Rust library.
 It provides the data provided by the simple-icons npm package.
-- `scripts/`: Scripts used to generate data needed by the website.

 ### Where to look

-- End to end tests are located in `end2end/tests/`.
+- End to end tests are located in _end2end/tests/_.
 They are written with [Playwright](https://playwright.dev/).
-Configuration is located at `end2end/playwright.config.ts`.
+Configuration is located at _end2end/playwright.config.ts_.
-- The main stylesheet is located at `app/stylesheet.css` other assets are located at `app/assets/`.
+- The main stylesheet is located at _app/stylesheet.css_ other assets are located at _app/assets/_.
 Hopefully you don't need to change this style due to the class-based approach of TailwindCSS framework.
-Configuration is located at `app/tailwind.config.ts`.
+Configuration is located at _app/tailwind.config.ts_.
-- The initial HTML is located at `app/index.html`.
-It is used by Trunk to generate the final HTML.
+- The initial HTML is located at _app/index.html_.
+It is used by Trunk to generate the distributed HTML.

 ### How to add a new locale

-- Add the locale to the `LANGUAGES` array in `i18n/src/lib.rs`.
+- Add the locale to the `LANGUAGES` array in _i18n/src/lib.rs_.
-- Copy the `en-US` locale directory at `i18n/locales` and replace the translations.
+- Copy the _en-US/_ locale directory at _i18n/locales_ and replace the translations.

 ### Compatibility

-- We are currently tied to Node.js >= 18 to ensure that the `fetch` API is included in the standard library.
+- Currently tied to Node.js >= 18 to ensure that the `fetch` API is included in the standard library.
+- Using the nighly Rust toolchain to ensure some nightly Rust features like trait aliases and async closures for the _components/_ crate.